Quantile Vector Autoregression without Crossing: Asymptotic Theory

-Theorem \ref{thm:BIC} shows that the consistency of lag selection is achieved by our SCAD-penalized estimator, with the penalty parameter chosen according to \eqref{eq:BIClambda}.
+Theorem \ref{thm:BIC} shows that the SCAD-penalized estimator consistently selects the active lag set when the penalty parameter is chosen according to \eqref{eq:BIClambda}.
 Note that directly solving the minimization problem in \eqref{eq:BIClambda} is computationally intensive.
 Thus, in practice, we suggest using a grid search.